 Danny from Hustle is very close to his grandmother despite being something of a Jerkass on occasion.

 Jayne Cobb, the Token Evil Teammate of Firefly, is seen in "The Message" to have a close relationship with his mother, judging by the letter (and the "cunning" knit hat) he receives from her.
 The other crewmembers are clearly amused by this discovery.
 In the comic "Better Days", his fantasy ship is called the "Radiant Cobb".
-When everyone finds this amusing - "That's my mama's name!"
+When everyone finds this amusing, he protests, "That's my mama's name!"

 Blackadder: If I don't make it back, please write to my mother and tell her that I've been alive all the time; it's just that I couldn't be bothered to get in touch with the old bat.